Advice for Patients, Caregivers and Care Partners

 MyChart: Communicating With Your Care Team

-We’ll introduce you to MyChart, a secure online portal you and care partners you authorize can use to access your health records 24/7, message your care team for medication refills, or check in for an appointment.
-You may even choose to have virtual visits via MyChart.
+We’ll introduce you to MyChart, a secure online portal you and care partners you authorize can use to access your health records 24/7.
+With MyChart, you can:

-Users tell us MyChart is an “all-inclusive toolbox for managing my health” and a “timely, accurate way to communicate directly with the care team in our own words.”
+Users have told us that MyChart is an “all-inclusive toolbox for managing my health” and a “timely, accurate way to communicate directly with the care team in our own words.”

 Learn how MyChart can help you manage your care and sign up now.